mavryk-network/pytezos/docs/source/quick_start.rst

 ^^^^^^^^^^^^^^

 Go to the `https://faucet.ghostnet.teztnets.xyz/ <https://faucet.ghostnet.teztnets.xyz/>` and paste your public key hash key file to the "Wallet address" field.
-Press "Request 2001 tez" and wait for transaction to be completed.
+Press "Request 2001 mav" and wait for transaction to be completed.

 Check that your balance is non-zero: